 “simply a careful examination of what, in the workplace, could cause harm to people, so that a decision can be made as to whether the precautions taken are satisfactory or whether more should be done to prevent harm”.

 A risk assessment is not about creating huge amounts of paperwork, but rather about identifying sensible measures to control the risks in the workplace.

+It looks at what an organisation does and asks the right questions to establish

+whether workers will be safe and to decide on what else it needs to do to make workers safe if it’s not satisfied with existing controls.

 What is meant by the terms ‘likelihood’ and ‘consequence’